vgm5/Night_Of_100_Frights_ap_world/docs/en_no100f.md

-# Scooby Doo: Night of 100 Frights
+# Scooby-Doo!
+Night of 100 Frights

 ## Where is the settings page?